NEW ZEALAND

 This was written by school teacher Piripi Cope (Ngati Pakau from Te Mahurehure, southern Hokianga).

-He wrote it in 1984 for the Okaihau College Maori Culture Group to perform at the School Comps that year.
+He wrote it in 1983 whist he was teaching at Wainuiomata Intermediate, and his class "Te Kahui Tamariki" were the first students to perform this waiata, which was at the time referred to as "Whakarongo Mai".
 It was written because he was annoyed that the language of his people was not being taught enough.
 This song was his way of expressing his view that Ngapuhi whanau should stand up and fight for the right to speak the language of their ancestors.

 It was first recorded in 1994.
 Piripi died in 2001.